 Historian, Policy Researcher, Program Administrator

-I am a scholar of health and development, whose research focuses on how gender and medicine shape ethics, governance, and justice.
-I am Assistant Professor of History and Women’s and Gender Studies at the University of Georgia, and hold a concurrent appointment as a Fellow at Georgetown University’s Faith and Global Health Initiative.
+I am a scholar of health and development, specializing in the history of gender, medicine, and global governance.
+I serve as Assistant Professor of History and Women’s and Gender Studies at the University of Georgia and hold a concurrent appointment as a Fellow with the Faith and Global Health Initiative at Georgetown University.

 My work spans academic research, policy analysis, and program leadership.